Tairesh/No-Hope/README.md

 - Removed all turrets from military vehicles.

+- All LMOE shelter now have a rather high chance to spawn bandits inside.

 # Translation
 To use translated version, simply unpack the corresponding archive (for example, "Russian.7z)" to the mod's main folder and overwrite all files when asked to.
 Important: don't let the mod have several versions of the same files (translated and un-translated ones), there should be only one version.